 - Place the hot pan in a cold water bath.
 You can fill your kitchen sink partway with cold tap water, for example.
 Ice isn't necessary.
 You can let the mixture cool at room temperature but this will take longer and there is a risk that the fudge will continue to cook in the hot pan for a few minutes longer and to a higher temperature than desired.
 A cold water bath is ideal for this step.
 Make sure you don't get water in the fudge though!

 - Cool the fudge to 43–50 ºC (110–122 °F), basically around (113 ºF).

-- Stir vigorously as soon as the fudge is below 50ºC until it loses its shine and begins to thicken.
+- Stir vigorously as soon as the fudge is below 50ºC until it loses it lightens in colour, becomes opaque, and begins to thicken.
 This takes about 3 minutes.